gvwilson/thirdbit/src/fiction/in-heck/index.md

 When she nodded,
 he pulled up his shirt.
 The children ooh'ed and aah'ed at the glassy lozenge strapped to his furry chest.
-"It lets me make fireballs with my feet too," he said as he pulled down his shirt, "But they're pretty hard on my boots."
+"It lets me make fireballs with my feet too," he said as he tugged his shirt back into place,
+"But they're pretty hard on my boots."

 Had he ever killed anyone?